A Man Imagined

 It was February of 2020, mere weeks before the whole world would shut down.
 Then, unexpectedly, Melanie’s sister passed away just days after having met Lloyd.
 He was the last person we saw before her passing and the first person we saw after she had passed.
 We would soon discover that Lloyd had experienced inexplicable loss of his own, and we felt a deep kinship with him and his story.

-Together, over a period of two-and-a-half years, we would craft an intimate and immersive portrait of a man with a rich inner life who is routinely overlooked and often feared.
+Together, over a period of two-and-a-half years, we crafted an intimate and immersive portrait of a man with a rich inner life who is routinely overlooked and often feared.
 We worked with him in the way one might work with a non-actor in a neorealist film.
 It was like a dance; sometimes Lloyd would lead and we’d follow, and sometimes it was the other way around.
 Our collaboration became a salve for us all.
 Lloyd’s gentle spirit kept us grounded in the midst of tremendous turmoil, and he, in turn, felt both embraced and seen.

 Having lived off the grid his entire adult life, the lockdowns weren’t a considerable adjustment for Lloyd.
 He’s always lived on his own terms, unencumbered by the daily rhythms that consume and threaten to swallow the rest of us.
 We knew it was risky making a feature with a sole protagonist with no fixed address or phone, who at any given moment could vanish into thin air, but Lloyd always showed up, displaying a deep and unwavering commitment to the making of this film.